billythefishjr/ImageHopfieldNetwork/README.md

-Python implementation of a Hopfield Network using
+Python implementation of a Hopfield Network that memorises black and white images